Meet Our Team

 • The Lidcombe Program – a behavioural treatment for young children who stutter.

-• Sounds-Write First Rate Phonics – a direct, systematic and phonics based approach to literacy intervention
+• Sounds~Write – a structured synthetic phonics based approach to reading instruction.

 • The Hanen Centre “More Than Words” – engaging parents of children with Autism Spectrum Disorder to facilitate their child’s social, communication and vocabulary development.